-Using free prizes, like ship tours or vacations.
-Or huge discount savings, they can lure in seniors.
+Sales gimmicks like free prizes, ship tours or vacations, can lure seniors in.
+Huge discount savings are another magnet for seniors.
 They are told a convincing story, that empties their wallets and bank accounts.
 Visit my previous post to read more about telemarketing scams and how to avoid them.

 - Always call or send an email to a known address to verify the sender of any email solicitation.

 - Check out other websites regarding anyone you are dealing with online.

 - Be cautious with special offers, low prices, and pressure to send money today.

 - Use your credit card online for purchases.

 - If it sounds too good to be true, it probably is.